jambuur/APEDSK99/README.md

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.

 All CALL's use a simple 2-way 16 byte buffer for data exchange at @>5FD6 in the DSR address space.
-It allows you to manipulate the buffer from assembly or CALL LOAD/ and call the relevant Arduino routine directly (see "direct call examples" in the documentation).
+It allows you to manipulate the buffer from assembly or CALL LOAD and execute the relevant Arduino routine directly (see "*direct call examples*" in the documentation).

-One thing to keep in mind with _TI EXTENDED BASIC_ is that DSR CALL's don't work from a running program, only from the "command prompt". _TI BASIC_ is not that picky.
+This lets _TI EXTENDED BASIC_ join the party as it doesn't support DSR CALL's from a running program, unlike _TI BASIC_.

 ### *Updating the DSR*